Mallory M. Meehan

 Assistant Clinical Professor of Real Estate, Assistant Director of Institute for Real Estate Studies

-Mallory is a licensed attorney and realtor, with a business background.
-She focuses on the legal implications on real estate and financial risks when investing in commercial real estate.
+Meehan is a licensed attorney and realtor, with a business background.
+She focuses on the legal implications of real estate and financial risks when investing in commercial properties.

-Implications of local laws on real estate; Tax implications on homeowners and investors; Change in the Retail Sector
+Student Housing; Implications of local laws on real estate; Tax implications on homeowners and investors

 JD, Dickinson School of Law, 2014